top of page

 Identifying Points of Interest Along Your Route

 One of the joys of train travel is witnessing the ever-changing landscapes from your window.
 But equally important are the destinations you'll explore.
 Before you embark, research the points of interest along your route.
 Perhaps it's a historic site, a breathtaking national park, or a lively city center.
-Engaging with these attractions will enrich your journey and provide memories to last a lifetime.

 Exploring Layover Options, Thruway Buses, and Local Transportation Connections